greglook/vault/doc/indexing.md

 database, the records in an index would map to rows in a table, and optimizations could be made by creating indexes on the relevant columns.

-## Corpus
+## Catalogue

-The various indexes on the blobs in a user's store are collected into a _corpus_ (name to be improved).
-The corpus supports most of the methods of a blob-store except the `get` operation.
-To index a blob, you simply `put!` it into the corpus.
+The various indexes on the blobs in a user's store are collected into a _catalogue_.
+The catalogue supports most of the methods of a blob-store except the `get` operation.
+To index a blob, you simply `put!` it into the catalogue.

-The corpus uses one of the contained indexes to determine whether it's already seen a blob.
+The catalogue uses one of the contained indexes to determine whether it's already seen a blob.
 See the [blob index](#blob-index) below.

 ## Low-Level Indexes